 Campus Security

-Tsaile and Shiprock Campus Security Department operates 24/7, year-round.
-Security Officers are here to serve and protect people and property on the campus.
+The Tsaile and Shiprock Campus Security Department operates 24/7, year-round.
+Security Officers serve and protect people and property on the campus.
 All sites are covered by the Navajo Nation Department of Law Enforcement.
 Security Contact information: